Silundi/RD-502-Mod/README.md

 # RD-502-Mod
 The legendary RD-502, added to KSP with native RO/RSS and Waterfall support.
+Waterfall plumes are adapted from existing ROE configs.

 ## (NO STOCK SUPPORT, SORRY)